-Instructions and procedures to submit the default decree for Dissolution of Marriage (divorce) without minor children
+Instructions and procedures to submit the default decree for legal separation without minor children

-Information about the Divorce Decree
+Information about the Separation Decree

-- What the Decree means to you.
-The Decree is the Court Order that legally ends your marriage. - Getting your Divorce Decree.
-Before your divorce can become final, a judge or commissioner must sign the Decree.
-The Decree states how the property (if any) is divided, how the debts and assets (if any) are divided, and the amount of spousal maintenance/support (alimony) (if any). - Failure to do what the Decree tells you to do could get you into trouble with the Court.
+- What the Decree Means to You.
+The Decree is the Court Order that legally separates you and your spouse.
+You cannot get married to another person if you only have a decree of legal separation. - Getting a Legal Separation Decree.
+Before you and your spouse become legally separated, a judge or commissioner must sign what we call the Decree of Legal Separation.
+The Decree tells you who gets the property, who pays the debts, who pays support, and so forth. - Failure to do what the Decree tells you to do could get you into trouble with the Court.
 This does not mean that the court will police whether you are following the Decree.
-It does mean you or your spouse can request a Contempt Order or an Order to enforce parts of the Decree if you or your spouse fail to do what the Decree tells you to do. - Divorce by Default.
-If you are seeking a Default Decree, you must repeat, as closely as possible, what you requested in your Petition.
-You cannot request something different in the Decree than what you requested in the Petition.
+It does mean you or your spouse can request a Contempt Order or an Order to enforce parts of the Decree if you or your spouse fail to do what the Decree tells you to do. - Legal Separation by Default.
+If you are seeking a Default Decree, you must repeat as closely as possible what you requested in your Petition for Legal Separation.
+You cannot mark something different in the Decree from what you asked for in the Petition.
 If you try to do this, the judge or commissioner will not sign the Decree.
-If you want to change your requests to the Court, you must file an amended Petition.
-It is a good idea to have your Petition handy when you fill out your Decree so you can refer to it as needed.
+If you want to change your requests to the court, you must file an amended Petition.
+It is a good idea to have your Petition handy when you follow the instructions to fill out your Decree. - The Decree.
+Instructions for completion: - o When filling out any court forms, type or print with black ink only. - o Do not fill in the spaces allocated for the judge's signature and date. - o If the judge disagrees with anything you have written, they may change it before signing the Decree or they may ask the parties to come to a hearing. - o If you are seeking a Default Decree, you must also promise to mail a copy of the Decree to the other party after the judge has signed it. - Complete the Spousal Maintenance Worksheet, if applicable: - ✓ Use the free online spousal maintenance calculator at the following website to complete a spousal maintenance worksheet: